RareSkills/blog/zero-knowledge-programming-language/zero-knowledge-programming-language.md

 If you plan on developing on Aleo, Starknet, or Aztec, you’ll have to use their respective languages.
 But if you are trying to develop a smart contract on the Ethereum that is privacy focused, you’ll need to use either Circom or Zokrates.
 Noir currently has limited support for compiling to solidity also.

 While it may be tempting to jump straight into using a language friendlier than Circom, it is worth developing an intuition for how circuit programming functions.
 After all, the languages here ultimately compile to something similar to it.
-You are going to notice odd constraints in the langauges subsequent to Circom in this list that won’t make sense unless you have an idea of what is going on under the hood.
+You are going to notice odd constraints in the languages subsequent to Circom in this list that won’t make sense unless you have an idea of what is going on under the hood.
 For example, all branches of “if” statements execute in Zokrates, and memory cannot be overwritten in Cairo.

 There is no such thing as a gentle introduction to the math behind zero knowledge proofs, but [this paper](https://arxiv.org/pdf/1906.07221.pdf) should be understandable by anyone who has taken precalculus or a basic cryptography course.